 The result was a high-quality print anthology – all 200 copies now sold or given to the wider community.

 After voting on different titles, the popular choice for the book was Voices From the Ashes.
 It seemed a perfect fit as often the stories people told had emerged from the ashes of depression and disappointment in their life.
-Yet, just like the Phoenix bird rising up in the flames – they discovered they had voices that were vibrant and alive.
+Yet, just like the Phoenix bird rising from the flames – they discovered they had voices that were vibrant and alive.

 How It All Happened